rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 To bulk edit merge requests:

+1. On the top bar, select **Menu > Groups** and find your group.
-1. In a group, go to **Merge requests**.
+1. On the left sidebar, select **Merge requests**.
 1. Select **Edit merge requests**.
-A sidebar on the right-hand side of your screen appears with editable fields.
+A right sidebar opens.
-1. Select the checkboxes next to each merge request to edit.
+1. Next to each merge request you want to edit, select the checkbox.
-1. Select the fields and their values from the sidebar.
+1. From the right sidebar, select fields and their values.
 1. Select **Update all**.

-## Associated features
+## Related topics

 These features are related to merge requests: